When is the best time to come?

 - Comfortable beach and summer clothing + functional and protective outdoor clothing + clothing for chilly nights outside

 Please remember that travel health insurance is needed!

 We wish to promote a WiFi-free lifestyle so that you can fully enjoy the natural surroundings and your personal free time.
 However, we understand that you want to stay connected.
 So here’s the deal:

-We’ll offer WiFi during specific times of the day.
+We’ll offer WiFi at certain times of the week.
 The connection is slow and unrealiable, but it might just be enough to get in touch with your friends and family 🙂

-Otherwise, you can buy a local TIGO SIM Card for your unlocked phone and activate mobile internet.
+We strongly advise to buy a local TIGO SIM Card for your unlocked phone and activate mobile Internet.